CodingZeal/nextjs-example-confirm-server-action/post.md

 If the response from the server contains `status: "success"` we update the `id` state and close the modal.

+Now our UI is updated as expected, the modal closes and the new id is rendered in the UI.

 ### Server action signature difference when using `useFormState`

 Note the difference in the server action signature when using `useFormState`: